CyberShadow/ae/README.md

 License
 =======

-*Most* of this library is licensed under the [Mozilla Public License, v.
+Except where stated otherwise, this library is licensed under the [Mozilla Public License, v.
 2.0](http://mozilla.org/MPL/2.0/).
 (Approximate summary: you only need to publish the source code of the files from this library that you edited.)

 Modules under licenses other than MPL are: